chaos-polymtl/lethe/doc/source/parameters/cfd/multiphysics.rst

   See :doc:`volume_of_fluid` for advanced VOF parameters, :doc:`initial_conditions` for the definition of the VOF conditions and `Physical properties - two phase simulations <https://lethe-cfd.github.io/lethe/parameters/cfd/physical_properties.html#two-phase-simulations>`_ for the definition of the physical properties of both fluids.

-* ``use average velocity field``:  controls if the advection of the subphysics is done using the average velocity field instead of the current velocity field.
+* ``use time average velocity field``:  controls if the advection of the subphysics is done using the average velocity field instead of the current velocity field.
 This is useful when the flow dynamics and the subphysics reach a pseudo-steady state at different time scales.
 To use this feature, the user should launch a simulation with the fluid mechanics solver and use the time averaging feature.
 Once the time average of the velocity field is sufficiently established, the simulation should be stopped and restarted without the fluid mechanics solver.
 The subphysics can then be solved using a larger time step.

 .. note::
 	Currently, this mechanism is only implemented in the heat transfer physic.